benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 #### Finally, lets shut things down

-When you're done, use `docker-compose down` to shutdown the servers (or `ctrl-C` if you ran in the foreground).
+When you're done, use `ctrl-C` in your terminal to shutdown the Docker services.

 ## How It Works